-Go straight on between side road at crossroads (if available) As they approach the junction the trainees should check behind and if safe to do so, move out to guard the lane if they are not already doing so.
-As soon as possible on the approach to the head of the junction they should start checking for traffic from the right and left on the main road.
+Go straight on between side road at crossroads (if available)

+As they approach the intersection the trainees should check behind and if safe to do so, move out to guard the lane if they are not already doing so.
+As soon as possible on the approach to the head of the intersection they should start checking for traffic from the right and left on the main road.
 They should also be checking for traffic that may emerge from the side road ahead that they intend to ride into.

-If there is a Stop sign they should stop at the stop line and check for traffic from right, left and ahead.
+If there is a Stop sign they must stop at the stop line and check for traffic from right, left and ahead.
 If safe to do so they should cycle ahead into the other side road and then resume up their normal riding position.

-If the junction is a Give Way they should only stop if necessary before completing their manoeuvre.
-Notes This manoeuvre should be included in a course if possible.
+If the intersection is a Give Way they should only stop if necessary before completing their manoeuvre.

+This manoeuvre should be included in a course if possible.

 At a crossroads the trainees have to take account of three different lanes of traffic that may present a hazard to them.
-Taking/guarding their lane should eliminate a fourth by preventing vehicles behind attempting to overtake them as they negotiate the junction.
+Taking/guarding their lane should eliminate a fourth by preventing vehicles behind attempting to overtake them as they negotiate the intersection.
 As with right turns, trainees must also be made aware of, and in some cases might demonstrate, that they can get off and carry out this manoeuvre as a pedestrian.

 The trainees could perform a u-turn and carry out the exercise again.

-Δ The instructor needs to find the best position to observe.
-Potentially all four corners could offer good visibility Feedback should be given to trainees throughout the session and more individual and detailed feedback may be required at the end.
-Trainees should be encouraged to practise the outcomes they have learnt and continue reading any accompanying literature that they have been given.
+The instructor needs to find the best position to observe.
+Potentially all four corners could offer good visibility

+Feedback should be given to trainees throughout the session and more individual and detailed feedback may be required at the end.

+Trainees should be encouraged to practise the outcomes they have learnt.

 The instructor should complete the NZ Cycle Skills Training Guidelines Outcome checklist for each trainee.

+STOP POINT

+START POINT

-STOP POINT START POINT Session 6: contents - Welcome and introduction of instructor and helper - ▲ Take register - A Re-affirm ground rules - Brief recap discussion of last session - ▲ Explain aims of today's session Exercise One: Quick bike, helmet and clothing check Exercise Two: Turn left at a roundaboutExercise Three: Straight ahead at a roundaboutExercise Four: Turn right at a roundabout NB: Roundabouts are not part of the core guidelines and are therefore non-compulsory, however, they may be delivered if appropriate. e.g. they are on or near site and they have achieved all of the other outcomes consistently and competently.
+- Welcome and introduction of instructor and helper

+- ▲ Take register

+- A Re-affirm ground rules

+- Brief recap discussion of last session

+- ▲ Explain aims of today's session

+Exercise Two: Turn left at a roundabout Exercise Three: Straight ahead at a roundabout Exercise Four: Turn right at a roundabout

+NB: Roundabouts are not part of the core guidelines and are therefore non-compulsory, however, they may be delivered if appropriate. e.g. they are on or near site and they have achieved all of the other outcomes consistently and competently.
 If there is a roundabout that is too busy to use it is still worth taking the trainees there to observe, from a safe place, how traffic proceeds on it.

 If there are no roundabouts near the site, this session should include a recap of previous sessions, in particular left and right turns with u-turns, ideally on different roads.
 Alternatively, include any exercises you feel the trainee needs to practise and/or Road Code.
 The Outcomes checklist will assist you in this area.

-Exercise One: Quick bike, helmet and clothing check Exercise Two: Left turns, right turns and U-turns Exercise Three: Pass parked or slower moving vehicles Other Grade 2 outcomes should be included and discussed at every opportunity.
-For this session the following can quite naturally be introduced: Explain decisions made while riding, thereby demonstrating understanding of safe riding strategy Demonstrate a basic understanding of the Road Code, particularly how to interpret road signs Be aware of everything around them, including behind, as they ride Understand how and when to signal intentions to other road users Being able to take the correct lane when needed Exercise One: Quick bike, helmet and clothing check
+Exercise One: Quick bike, helmet and clothing check Exercise Two: Left turns, right turns and U-turns Exercise Three: Pass parked or slower moving vehicles

+Other Grade 2 outcomes should be included and discussed at every opportunity.
+For this session the following can quite naturally be introduced:

+Explain decisions made while riding, thereby demonstrating understanding of safe riding strategy

+Demonstrate a basic understanding of the Road Code, particularly how to interpret road signs

+Be aware of everything around them, including behind, as they ride Understand how and when to signal intentions to other road users

+Being able to take the correct lane when needed